ksnortum/find-words-java/README.md

 The app now has crossword and Wordle modes where it will suggest words for those games too.

+The app has now been re-rewritten in Python ([find-words-python](https://github.com/ksnortum/find-words-python)).
+The intent is that the Java and Python projects will stay functionally in sync (we'll see).

 ## Requirements

 * Java 11 or greater.
 For Java 1.8, see the `java8` branch.